-My partner and I have lately purchased a house in Prestwich.
-We have since encountered a number of problems with the property which we consider were missed in the conveyancing searches.
+My wife and I have lately acquired a house in Prestwich.
+We have noticed several problems with the property which we believe were missed in the conveyancing searches.
 Do we have any recourse?
-Can you clarify the nature of searches that needed to have been carried out as part of conveyancing in Prestwich?
+Can you clarify the nature of searches that should have been ordered for conveyancing in Prestwich?

 The question is vague as what problems have arisen and if they are specific to conveyancing in Prestwich.
 Conveyancing searches and investigations initiated as part of the buying process are designed to help avoid problems.
 As part of the legal transfer of property, a seller answers a document called a Seller’s Property Information Form.
 If the information ends up being misleading, then you may have a claim against the seller for any losses that you have suffered.
 The survey should have identified any problems with the structure of the property.
 Assuming a detailed survey was carried out and the issues were not identified, you may have a claim against the surveyor.
 However, if you did not have a full survey, you may be responsible for fixing any defects that have now been noted.
 We would always encourage buyers to take every possible step to ensure they are completely aware of the condition of a property before purchase regardless of whether they are buying in Prestwich.

 We are purchasing a newly converted apartment in Prestwich with a mortgage from Birmingham Midshires.We use our Prestwich conveyancing practitioner but Birmingham Midshires says he's not on their approved list of firms. we are left little option but to use a Birmingham Midshires panel firm or retain our preferred solicitor and fork out for one of their panel ones to represent them.
 This seems very unfair; is there anything we can do?